BedeDD/flash-and-dialog-demo/README.md

 Open http://localhost:3000 in your browser.

+**MAKE SURE REDIS SERVER IS RUNNING ON localhost:6379!** otherwise turbo streams will not work.

 ## Configuration

 You might want to change the flash duration in [application.rb](config/application.rb) using the key: `config.x.flash_duration`.